Pirate-Weather/pirateweather/docs/ha.md

 * Daytime High Temperature Time
 * Daily Low Temperature Time

 Full documentation of the different data points is available here [https://pirateweather.net/en/latest/API/#data-point](https://pirateweather.net/en/latest/API/#data-point).
-A full list of conditions supported by HA is available here [https://www.home-assistant.io/integrations/weather/#condition-mapping](https://www.home-assistant.io/integrations/weather/#condition-mapping)
+A full list of conditions supported by HA is available here [https://www.home-assistant.io/integrations/weather/#condition-mapping](https://www.home-assistant.io/integrations/weather/#condition-mapping).

+The only data point that is included in HA but not the API is a described Fire Risk Level, converting from the numeric index to a qualitative term following [this approach](https://github.com/Pirate-Weather/pirate-weather-ha/issues/297).

 ## Frequently Asked Questions
 ### What is the recommended update frequency?